Dean of Engineering Office

 519-888-4567 ext.
 32718

 As a graduate student in the Faculty of Engineering, you are required to take courses as a part of your program requirements.
-You can find detailed information about these requirements in the University of Waterloo Graduate Studies Calendar.
-The calendar includes the specific program requirements for each unit and program in Engineering.
+You can find detailed information about Faculty level requirements in the Graduate Studies Academic Calendar.
+Additionally, the calendar includes the specific program requirements for each department and program in Engineering.

-If you fail a course with a grade of less than 65%, or your cumulative average falls below the minimum average requirement of 70%, you will automatically undergo a formal academic review by your department.
-Some programs may have higher required grades and cumulative averages.
+If you fail a course, or your cumulative average falls below the minimum average requirement, you will automatically undergo a formal academic review by your department.
+Please review the department specific regulations for your program in the calendar.

 In some cases, the result of an academic review is that you would be required to withdraw.